Python Requests in 2025: A Practical Guide with Proxies

 try:

-# Make the request through the proxy
+# Make the request through the proxy, with a timeout

 response = requests.get(target_url, proxies=proxies, timeout=10)